 JEVS DATA EXCHANGE

-Since December 2016 the data of each NZCFTA Certificate of Origin transmits automatically via New Zealand Customs to China Customs as it is certified and is auto-matched to the data in the importer's Import Declaration.
-The data in an Import Declaration is required to correspond exactly to the data on the nominated NZCFTA Certificate of Origin to enable successful completion of an Import Declaration.
+Since December 2016 the data of each NZCFTA Certificate of Origin (CO) transmits automatically via New Zealand Customs to China Customs as it is certified and is auto-matched to the data in the importer's Import Declaration.
+The data in an Import Declaration is required to correspond exactly to the data on the nominated NZCFTA CO to enable successful completion of an Import Declaration.

 NEW ZEALAND EXPORT ENTRY

 Since 1 October 2016 the NZCFTA Certificate of Origin number has been required to be recorded on the corresponding NZ Customs Export Entry.
 The NZCFTA CO number is not required to obtain a customs export delivery order.
 When a certificate is replaced, the Export Entry is required to be amended to record the active NZCFTA Certificate of Origin number.
 NZ Customs Announcement

 BONDED STORAGE IN CHINA